 A Digital Marketing Manager is in charge of getting the word out about the brand online.
 Following are the roles and responsibilities of a Digital Marketing Manager:

 - Development, implementation, and management of marketing campaigns

 - Staying updated with and implementing new digital technologies

 - Marketing campaign optimization using web analytics tools

 Search Engine Optimizer – SEO Executive

-SEO Executives are in charge of ensuring that a web page is well-ranked on SERPs and the web traffic is increased.
+SEO Executives are in charge of ensuring that a web page is well-ranked on SERPs and that web traffic is increased.
 SEO Executive roles are mostly seen in large companies that have their own marketing departments.
 This role requires relevant experience and high-level technical skills.
 Following are the roles and responsibilities of an SEO Executive:

 - On-site and off-site analysis of clients across industries

 - Keeping themselves updated on Google’s latest algorithms

 - Blogging for on-page and off-page optimization